News Corporation: Further development

 On February 4, 2013, News Corporation announced the sale of IGN and its related properties to the publishing company Ziff Davis.
-News Corp. had planned to spin-off IGN as an independent company, but failed to do so.
+News Corp. had planned to spin off IGN as an independent company, but failed to do so.

 Scandals

 In July 2011, News Corp closed down the News of the World newspaper in the United Kingdom due to allegations of phone hackings.
 The allegations include trying to access former Prime Minister Gordon Brown's voice mail, and obtain information from his bank accounts, family's medical records, and private legal files.
 Allegations of hacking have also been brought up in relation to former Prime Minister Tony Blair, and the Royal Family.
 Other allegations put out by The Guardian newspaper include the exploitation, with intent to gain access to or use private information, of a list of 4,332 names or partial names, 2,987 mobile phone numbers, 30 audio tapes of varying length and 91 PIN codes, of a kind required to access the voicemail of the minority of targets who change the factory settings on their mobile phones.
-The names are said to include those of British victims of September 11, 2001 terror attacks, family members of victims of the "7/7" bombings on London's transit system, family members of British troops killed overseas, Milly Dowler, a 13-year-old missing British girl who was later found dead, actor Hugh Grant and a lawyer representing the family of Princess Diana's lover at the inquest into her death.
+The names are said to include those of British victims of September 11, 2001 terror attacks, family members of victims of the "7/7" bombings on London's transit system, family members of British troops killed overseas, Milly Dowler, a 13-year-old missing British schoolgirl who was later found dead in 2002, actor Hugh Grant and a lawyer representing the family of Princess Diana's lover at the inquest into her death.
 On July 13, 2011, News Corp withdrew its bid to purchase the final 61% stake in BSkyB after pressure from both the Labour and Conservative Parties in Parliament.